fogre/cybersecuritybase-project/README.md

 <h2>4.
 Cross-Site Scripting (Flaw no 3)</h2>

 The event page shows all participants of the event.
 How ever the form allows unescaped text and thus an XSS attack.
-For example the evil cracker can write "<script>alert("This event sucks!")</script>" to the form, and for the shock of everyone else the event page alerts it for everyone.
+For example the evil cracker can write "< script>alert("This event sucks!")< /script>" to the form, and ruin everyone else's event.

 This can be fixed by using the Thymeleaf text tag instead of utext.